mskblackbelt/Chem355/course_info/Syllabus_DW Chem355.md

 Course goal
 : Chemistry 355 is a laboratory course in physical chemistry.
 By the end of this course, you will have experience with a variety of instrumental and computational techniques designed to help you understand fundamental processes related to thermodynamics and kinetics.

-: This course is intended to help you grow as a scientist by: 1. exposing you to a variety of chemical modeling and characterization techniques, and 2. developing your reasoning and critical thinking skills for better problem solving.
+: This course is intended to help you grow as a scientist by
+	1. exposing you to a variety of chemical modeling and characterization techniques, and
+	2. developing your reasoning and critical thinking skills for better problem solving.

 Course Materials
 : **Required:** One carbon copy laboratory notebook (available in the Hunter College bookstore).
 A USB flash storage drive will be necessary to retrieve data from various instrumentation.

 : There is no textbook for this course.
-I will provide handouts or post the relevant material on Blackboard for you.
+I will provide handouts or post the relevant material on the course page for you.
 You should print out each lab and _must_ complete a summary of the lab procedure in your notebook before you come to class.

 : If you are interested in purchasing a physical laboratory book (entirely optional), many of our experiments will be modified from the standard physical chemistry laboratory lab manual by Garland, Nibler, and Shoemaker: _Experiments in Physical Chemistry,_ 9th Ed., 2014, McGraw-Hill, New York, NY.
 Used copies of the 7th and 8th edition are often available for a reasonable price and contain nearly the same information.